from training.npr.org: https://training.npr.org/2015/10/20/9-types-of-local-stories-that-cause-engagement/

 Before you go on, don’t forget to download and print a pdf graphic of the 9 types.

 Every city has traits, quirks and habits that are begging to be dissected.
 These characteristics are well-known to locals, but no one ever stops to explain why they even exist in the first place.
 Place Explainers investigate, answer and explain these questions.

-KPLU epitomized this type with its I Wonder Why…? series, which explores the “endearing, odd, even irritating” attributes of the Pacific Northwest.
+KPLU (now KNKX) epitomized this type with its I Wonder Why…? series, which explores the “endearing, odd, even irritating” attributes of the Pacific Northwest.
 For example, why does Seattle have so few kids and so many dogs?

 We all love to brag every once in awhile about the area we call home.
 Crowd Pleasers zero in on that feeling of pride.
 These stories provide an opportunity to celebrate everything from beautiful weather in the Pacific Northwest to the athletic prowess of California athletes.

 You know those stories you come across that you can’t turn down?
 The ones that have you hooked at the headline?
 Curiosity Stimulators get that a lot.
 It’s the type of story that captures a geeky and quirky side of a city.
 And after people click through and read a Curiosity Stimulator, they often feel compelled to share it because they get the sensation of stumbling upon a local gem.
 The Curiosity Stimulator is a 4,000-pound spider-robot named Stompy.
 It’s a woman who married a corporation.
 It’s the discovery of a hidden video game city.